 Types of androgen insensitivity syndrome

-1. Complete androgen insensitivity syndrome (CAIS) – external genitalia is that of a typical female, with no signs of masculinity
+- Complete androgen insensitivity syndrome (CAIS) – external genitalia is that of a typical female, with no signs of masculinity

-2. Mild androgen insensitivity syndrome (MAIS) – external genitalia is that of a typical male
+- Mild androgen insensitivity syndrome (MAIS) – external genitalia is that of a typical male

-3. Partial androgen insensitivity syndrome (PAIS) – external genitalia is partially, but not fully, masculinised, including male appearance, but small penis, micropenis, large clitoris, and other flesh development differences
+- Partial androgen insensitivity syndrome (PAIS) – external genitalia is partially, but not fully, masculinised, including male appearance, but small penis, micropenis, large clitoris, and other flesh development differences

 Diagnosis of CAIS

-Up to two per cent of girls with inguinal hernias have CAIS.
+Up to two per cent of children with inguinal hernias have CAIS.
 CAIS can be diagnosed in utero using a karyotype from the foetus and comparing it to the external genitalia of the foetus during a prenatal ultrasound.

 CAIS – what it looks like in real life

 A third of all people with CAIS do not develop armpit hair.
 The labia and clitoris can be somewhat underdeveloped.
-Vaginal depth is variable, and generally appears typical, but could be on the short side.5
+Vaginal depth is variable and generally appears typical but could be on the short side.5

 Instead, the testosterone is converted into oestrogen, causing the feminisation of the body and resulting in the typical female appearance.8

-The testes produce immature sperm, however, they don’t get an opportunity to mature – spermatogenesis relies on androgens.
+The testes produce immature sperm; however, they don’t get an opportunity to mature – spermatogenesis relies on androgens.

 The epididymides, vas deferens and seminal vesicles don’t exist, but in 30 per cent of cases, these structures can partially develop.
 This development depends on the mutant causing the CAIS.